This project was delivered between April 2022 and March 2025.

 Vision: Working together for a pollution free future for nature, climate & people.

 The Department for Environment, Food and Rural Affairs (Defra) Official Development Assistance (ODA) Environmental Pollution Programme was established in 2021, with £1.3m funding for an initial scoping year.
 The Reducing Pollution through Partnership scoping year explored the current state of pollution in six developing countries: Angola, Indonesia, Mozambique, Namibia, South Africa and Vietnam.
+The programme developed an evidence base, interventions and project options to shape a robust multi-year programme, tackling environmental, health and regulatory challenges.

 Infographic with summary statistics from the Reducing Pollution Through Partnership scoping year project.